nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Edit a task's information: `edit task`

 Edit a task's information.<br>
-The identity fields (module name/task id) must be provided.<br>
+The identity parameters (module name/task id) must be provided.<br>
-At least one optional editable field (name/deadline) must be provided, and only provided editable fields will be changed.<br>
+At least one optional editable parameter (name/deadline) must be provided, and only provided editable parameters will be changed.<br>
-If duplicate fields are provided, only the latest fields will be processed.
+If the editable parameters contain the same information as is already present, the edit command will still be executed successfully.<br>
 Task name must only contain alphanumeric characters and spaces, and it must not be blank.<br>
 Task deadline must contain either date only/time only/date and time.<br>
 Date must be in the form "YYYY-MM-DD".<br>